Boeing doubles projected cost of 737 MAX grounding to $18.4 billion

 And in more bad news, the company announced a further cut in the production rate of the 787 Dreamliner.
 Boeing currently produces 14 of those widebody jets per month, seven each in Everett and in North Charleston, S.C.

 Boeing had previously said that would go down to 12 jets per month in late 2020 due to sluggish near-term demand and a dwindling backlog of orders.
-On Wednesday, the company effectively conceded that even that outlook was optimistic and said it will cut the rate to 10 jets per month in early 2021.
+On Wednesday, the company effectively conceded that outlook was optimistic and said it will cut the rate to 10 jets per month in early 2021.

+While the rest of the company was profitable, absorbing the MAX hit in 2019 resulted in an overall loss from operations of $2.2 billion in the fourth quarter and a net loss for 2019 of just over $1 billion.

+One analyst called it a “Kitchen Sink quarter,” suggesting that new CEO Dave Calhoun wants to put all of the company’s the negative news out at once.

-Announcing its fourth quarter and full year 2019 financial results ahead of the market opening, Boeing declared a one-time accounting write-off in the quarter of $2.6 billion related to paying compensation and making concessions to airline customers for the grounded 737 MAXs.
+The MAX grounding’s costs for the quarter include a one-time accounting write-off in the quarter of $2.6 billion related to paying compensation and making concessions to airline customers.

-It estimated that lower 737 production would add a further $2.6 billion in additional costs, related to the increase in overhead costs as more time is needed to deliver airplanes than planned following the halt in production and the anticipation of a gradual ramp-up over an extended period after production resumes.
+Boeing also estimated that lower 737 production would add a further $2.6 billion in additional costs, related to the increase in overhead costs as more time is needed to deliver airplanes than planned following the halt in production and the anticipation of a gradual ramp-up over an extended period after production resumes.

 And finally Boeing projected another $4 billion that it will absorb as losses in the year ahead, to cover “abnormal production costs to be incurred during the suspension and gradual resumption of production at low production rates.”